 As described previously, similar to the No Action Alternative, Proposed Action 2050 traffic forecasts were developed using the City's Travel Demand Model.
-Table 7-5 shows the Proposed Action weekday PM peak hour trip generation and vehicle miles traveled (VMT) compared to the No Action Alternative.
+Table 4-4 shows the Proposed Action weekday PM peak hour trip generation and VMT compared to the No Action Alternative.
 As shown in the table, additional growth in land use with the Proposed Action results in 3 percent more weekday PM peak hour trips and 1 percent more VMT compared to the No Action Alternative.

-TABLE 7-5 Comparison of No Action Alternative and Proposed Action Trips and Vehicle Miles Traveled
+TABLE 4-4 Comparison of No Action Alternative and Proposed Action Trips and Vehicle Miles Traveled a.
+Represents the percentage that the Proposed Action results in an increase compared to the No Action Alternative.

-No Action Alternative Proposed Action Percent Increase ^a Weekday PM Peak Hour Trips 16,547 17,047 3% Vehicle Miles Traveled (VMT) 50,972 51,712 1%
+No Action Alternative Proposed Action Percent Increase a Weekday PM Peak Hour Trips 16,547 17,047 3% Vehicle Miles Traveled (VMT) 50,972 51,712 1%